Parsoma: Ascetic life

-Later life and Persecution
+Later life and persecution

 After some time, Parsoma left the cave and lived on the roof of the church.
 He endured the summer heat and the winter cold, until his skin became dark from much worship and asceticism.
 He remained in this state for fifteen years.

 During his days, a great persecution befell the Christians in Egypt.
 The churches were shut and the Christians were forced to wear blue turbans.
-The ruler seized Parsoma, severely smote him, then cast him in prison.
-When he was released, he went to the monastery of Shahran, where he lived on the roof of the church and increased in his asceticism.
+The ruler seized Parsoma, severely beat him and put him in prison; when he was released, he went to the monastery of Shahran, where he lived on the roof of the church and increased in his asceticism.
 Many princes, judges and others, knew that he always wore a white turban, but no one dared to force him to wear a blue one.